 When this post goes live, there will be just 13 teaching days left in my school year.
 The end is coming quickly and more than ever, every minute counts.
-I'm … Continue Reading Ending the Year with Intention
+I'm thinking about how to spend each moment with the readers and writers I learn alongside and teach.
+What will we make time for?
+What will… Continue reading Ending the Year with Intention

 I teach writing very differently from the way in which I was taught writing.
 I suspect that many of the parents of my sixth graders feel the same way when their kids come home with stories about mini lessons, mentor texts, and genre studies.
 “What do all these terms mean anyway?” they must wonder, “and exactly how do they advance my kid’s writing?”.

 Lindsay Reyes began her teaching career seven years ago in South Carolina where she taught 4th and 5th graders.
 Following her heart for urban education and literacy reform, she moved to New York City where she taught middle school in the South Bronx.
 She has experience teaching General Ed and Special Ed (as a Collaborative… Continue reading Happy New Year!
 Using Celebration to Restore and Build our Identities as Writers

 Today was the end of the trimester at my school.
 This also means it is the end of the course I've been teaching for the past twelve weeks.
 Naturally, we held a writing celebration.
 I teamed up with another teacher, Tif Beer, and we put together a: RED CARPET CELEBRITY EVENT Writing Celebration & Awards Banquet… Continue reading Let’s Celebrate!